Random-Machine/Autosplitters/README.md

 Go to https://discord.gg/652nEqt if you have any questions.

 ## How it Works
-**Starting and ending splits still have to be done manually if you are doing a fullgame run.
-There is no autostart implementation.** The autosplitter should split whenever the mission counter in Act 1, 2, 3, or 4 goes up **(Aiden's story only).** For most missions, this will be after the mission complete text has shown up and dissapeared.
+**Ending splits still have to be done manually if you are doing a fullgame run.** The autosplitter should split whenever the mission counter in Act 1, 2, 3, or 4 goes up **(Aiden's story only).** For most missions, this will be after the mission complete text has shown up and dissapeared.
 Some missions like Collateral in Act 2 will split earlier because those missions increase their mission counter quicker.

 For Bad Blood, the XP reward of each main mission is used to split rather than the mission counter.
 The starting and ending splits still have to be done manually as well.

 The XP rewards are also used to split for the ctOS control centers if they are selected under settings.

+Lineid is used for autostarting.
+It should start when Maurice says "I don't know!" at the start of the game.

 Since the hash of disrupt_b64.dll is different between versions, it is calculated and used to determine version differences.